Search RFE/RL

 RFE/RL originally broadcast to Afghanistan from 1985 to 1993.
 Following 9/11, RFE/RL returned in 2002.

-Radio Azadi covers the changes to Afghans’ lives since the Taliban’s return, providing a platform for the most vulnerable — women and girls, victims of violent extremism, the LGBTQ+ community, and youth — to share their experiences.
+The Service covers the harsh reality of life under Taliban rule, providing a platform for the most vulnerable — women and girls, victims of violent extremism, the LGBTQ+ community, and youth — to share their experiences.

-The podcasts Colors of Life and Breaking the Silence document the challenges faced by teachers in Afghanistan under Taliban rule and discuss topics often considered culturally taboo.
+The call-in shows Colors of Life and This is My Right document the challenges faced by teachers in Afghanistan under Taliban rule and discuss topics considered culturally taboo.

 Reaching Audiences